grantnorwood/expedia-e2e/README.md

 It's probably pre-installed on your Mac, or there's a ton of tutorials for installing git on the interwebs, just Google for `install git on mac`.

-**Pro tip:** Make life easy for yourself and get use a GUI for Git.
+**Pro tip:** Make life easy for yourself and get a GUI for Git.
 [Sourcetree](https://www.sourcetreeapp.com/) is free and highly useful if you're a more visual person, or if you just want to keep the command line than you have.

 ## Running the Workshop Example